 Portimao is the second largest city of Algarve and is located in the western part of the region.
 The city is ideal for visitors who prefer a relaxed atmosphere, but a place with a lot of permanent residents.
 The main attractive features of the town are its historic buildings due to its former industrial relevance and the interesting gastronomy.
 Portimao cannot be classified as an extraordinary location but it can give you an authentic Portugal experience.

-Why should people stay in Portimao during the winter?
+Why should people stay in Portimao during the fall, winter, or spring?